 - Spend a day trekking and canoeing in Tierra del Fuego National Park

-- Boat to Martillo Island for huge colonies of Gentoo and Magellanic penguins
+- Boat to Isla Martillo to see Gentoo and Magellanic penguins in the wild

-- Take a walking tour of one of South America's most famous glaciers
+- Get up close to one of South America's most famous glaciers

 - Hike to the base of the Paine Massif for the best view in Torres del Paine

 |Day 1||Arrive in Buenos Aires, Explore the City||Buenos Aires|